Top Legal Trends to Follow (2023-2025)

 4. Pro bono work continues to grow

-In March 2020, the number of firms with pro bono partners was at an all-time high, according to a report released by the Pro Bono Institute.
+A 2022 report reveals the number of firms with pro bono partners is at an all-time high.

 Study results from 2019 showed that the average lawyer spends what would be 60 billable hours per year on pro bono work.

-Pro bono work has been on the rise over the last decade.
+Pro bono work has been on the rise over the last two decades.

-As a potential recession looms, the demand for pro bono legal services increases.
+As the recession continues, the demand for pro bono legal services increases.

 With housing renters owing upwards of $34 billion in back rent, millions of people are seeking legal representation but do not have the means to pay for it.